astroprofsmith/intromodern.github.io/_sources/c13introGR.md

 The circumference being equal to $2\pi r$ is proven within a flat (also called Euclidian) space.
 If space is curved, that equation no longer holds.
-Consider the circle formed by a latitude line near the South Pole: because the surface of the Earth is curved, the measured radius of the Earth along the surface is going to be longer than the radius of the circle you would get by slicing a flat circle along the latitude line.
+Consider the circle formed by a latitude line near the North Pole, as illustrated in {numref}`PolarSlice`: because the surface of the Earth is curved, the measured radius of the Earth along the surface is going to be longer than the radius of the circle you would get by slicing a flat circle along the latitude line.
 Therefore, the circumference of the latitude circle will be shorter than $2\pi r$, because the Earth is curved.
 Due to the length contraction of the meter sticks, our scientist on the merry-go-round would also conclude that she is in a curved space, as the geometry is not behaving according to the rules of flat space, and the stronger the centrifugal force, the more curvature she measures.

 ```{figure} images/PolarCap.png